Don Muraco: Various promotions (1988–1995)

-After leaving the WWF, Muraco split his time between Stampede Wrestling (where he defeated Makhan Singh to win the North American Heavyweight title), the AWA (where he wrestled AWA World Heavyweight Champion Larry Zbyszko to a double disqualification), All Japan Pro Wrestling, and Herb Abrams' UWF (where he feuded with Cactus Jack).
+After leaving the WWF, Muraco split his time between Stampede Wrestling (where he defeated Makhan Singh to win the North American Heavyweight title), the AWA (where he wrestled AWA World Heavyweight Champion Larry Zbyszko to a double disqualification), All Japan Pro Wrestling, and Herb Abrams' Universal Wrestling Federation (where he feuded with Cactus Jack).

-Muraco made his first appearance in Stampede on December 3, 1988, defeating Vokhan Singh (Gary Albright) at a television taping in Calgary.
+Muraco made his first appearance in Stampede on December 3, 1988, defeating Vokhan Singh at a television taping in Calgary.
 He was immediately thrust into the North American title picture, and after two unsuccessful attempts in the coming days he defeated Makhan Singh to win the championship on December 9, 1988.
 For the remainder of the month he successfully defended the title, and while champion then traveled to the American Wrestling Association where he defeated Colonel DeBeers on December 26 in Manitoba.

 He opened 1989 by traveling to All Japan, and in his first match on January 2 in Korakuen Hall in Tokyo was placed in a battle royal with Davey Boy Smith, John Tenta, Dynamite Kid, Giant Baba, and others.
 Muraco would team with Goro Tsurumi, Leo Burke, and Brian Adams during the AJPW Giant Series 1989 tour.
-He then returned to North America, wrestling Larry Zybysko to a double disqualification at an AWA TV taping in Milwaukee on January 20, 1989.
+He then returned to North America, wrestling Larry Zbyszko to a double disqualification at an AWA TV taping in Milwaukee on January 20, 1989.

 Returning to Stampede, he faced Davey Boy Smith on March 24, 1989, and was defeated for the North American championship.
 Following an unsuccessful attempt to regain the title the following day, Muraco returned to All Japan in May 1989 to participate in the AJPW Super Power Series 1989 tag-team tour, which saw him partner with Mitch Snow, Dick Slater, and Dan Spivey.
 He also defeated Isamu Teranishi, Isao Takagi, Goro Tsurumi, and Motoshi Okuma in singles competition.

 Following an eleven-month sabbatical, Muraco returned to action in New Zealand for a joint World Wrestling Federation / Arena Wrestling Alliance promotion that saw him face and defeat Haku on three separate nights, the first coming on April 7, 1990, in Christchurch, Canterbury.
 On June 9, 1990, he appeared in the Tri-State Wrestling Alliance's TWA Summer Sizzler event, where he was defeated by his old partner, "Cowboy" Bob Orton.

-On December 6, 1990, he made his debut for Herb Abram's growing Universal Wrestling Federation, defeating Terry Cooley on the UWF Fury Hour.
-Muraco would defeat Cactus Jack, The Intern (Johnny Rich), and Chris Michaels before suffering his first loss of his UWF run on January 12, 1991, when he was defeated by Steve Williams at a house show in West Islip, NY.
+On December 6, 1990, he made his debut for Herb Abram's growing Universal Wrestling Federation, defeating Terry Cooley on UWF Fury Hour.
+Muraco would defeat Cactus Jack, The Intern, and Chris Michaels before suffering his first loss of his UWF run on January 12, 1991, when he was defeated by Steve Williams at a house show in West Islip, New York.
 This was Muraco's only UWF defeat, and he ended his tenure with a double-disqualification loss with Terry Gordy in the quarter finals for the UWF Sportschannel Television title on May 10, 1991.